YIKMAT/LKE-AMR/README.md

-# Exploiting Syntax and Semantics in AMR Parsing with Heterogeneous Graph Attention Network
+# Integrating Syntactic and Semantic Knowledge in AMR Parsing with Heterogeneous Graph Attention Network
 The work is submitted to ICASSP 2023.
 Under review.